github/codeql/docs/language/ql-handbook/language.rst

 | ``trim``             | string      |                  | The result is the receiver with all whitespace removed from the beginning and end of the string.                                                                                                                                                                                                                                                                                       |
 +----------------------+-------------+------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Regular expressions are as defined by ``java.util.Pattern`` in Java.
+Regular expressions are as defined by ``java.util.regex.Pattern`` in Java.

 Evaluation
 ----------